This winter will be life-threatening for millions of people in Ukraine. As the conflict continues to escalate, children and families need our support.

-Your donation today to the Children's Emergency Fund can help provide children and families at risk in Ukraine and around the world with immediate aid, such as food, water, hygiene kits, psychosocial support and cash assistance.
+Your donation today to the Children's Emergency Fund can help provide children and families at risk in Ukraine and around the world with immediate aid, such as shelter, food, fuel and water.
 Together, we can protect children in crisis.

 Ukraine’s children are caught in the crossfire of this adult war.
 It should never have come to this.

 Save the Children has been operating in Ukraine since 2014, delivering essential humanitarian aid to children and their families.
 So far, we’ve been able to reach over 524,000 people with life-saving essentials, protection and assistance.
 Your generous support makes this work possible.
 Make a one-time donation to the Children's Emergency Fund or join Team Tomorrow to connect with the causes you care about - like conflict- through your monthly donation.

 The conflict in Ukraine has caused the fastest and largest displacement of people in Europe since World War II.

 - Heavy fighting, shelling and air strikes across Ukraine have forced nearly 16 million people to flee the country, with an additional 7.7 million displaced internally.

 - Children are hearing explosions and they are being asked to flee their homes with just the clothes on their backs.
 The risk to their mental health and the potential for long-term trauma cannot be underestimated.

 - Children on the move across Eastern Europe are at risk of hunger, illness, trafficking and abuse.

 - Distressed children and mothers have been forced to leave fathers and husbands behind after authorities ordered Ukrainian men aged 18-60 to stay and fight.